 NB: The Roku Ultra costs $100 and is more of an alternative to the Amazon Fire TV Cube, so we will not include it in this analysis of Fire Stick vs. Roku.

 Before we get into the features and the technical specifications, let’s deal with the elephant in the room—the cost of the devices.

 Amazon’s entry-level Fire TV Stick costs $40.
 The 4K model will set you back a further $10, coming in at $50.

 The cheapest Roku model is the Roku Express.
 At $30, it’s more affordable than the Fire TV Stick.
 At the other end of the scale, the top Roku model (Ultra excluded) is the Roku Streaming Stick+, which costs $50.

 So, for the sake of simplicity we’re going to pit the Amazon Fire TV Stick and Fire TV Stick 4K vs. the Roku Express ($30), the Roku Premiere ($40), and the Roku Streaming Stick+ ($50)

 This is where things get confusing.
 Let’s try and make sense of all the different models on offer from the two companies.

 The 4K model is a notable improvement.
-You’ll find a 1.7GHz processor, support for Bluetooth 5.0, and 2160p video resolution.
+You’ll find a Quad-Core 1.7GHz processor, support for Bluetooth 5.0, and 2160p video resolution.
 The internal storage stays at 8GB and there’s 1.5GB of RAM.